Vinderguy/Blueprints/README.md

 1. You start the game with only several common blueprints unlocked.
 You can't craft anything else.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step1.png)

 2. There are 3 tiers of blueprints: Tier 1 (green), Tier 2 (blue), Tier 3 (red).
 Tier 1 is the most most common tier and can be found almost everywhere, while the rarest Tier 3 blueprints can be found only in the end.
 Each tier has its set of items (see [documentation](https://github.com/Vinderguy/Blueprints/wiki) for more details).

-**IMPORTANT** : While the diamond pickaxe is tier 3 item you an still build nether portal using buckets.
+**IMPORTANT** : While the diamond pickaxe is a tier 3 item you can still build a nether portal using buckets.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step2.png)

-3. Right-click blueprints to unlock them.
+3. Right-click blueprints to learn them.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step3.png)

-4. If you have unlocked an item, you can craft it.
+4. After you unlock an item, you can craft it.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step4.png)

 _For more examples, please refer to the [Documentation](https://github.com/Vinderguy/Blueprints/wiki)_